-Named for Ernest Shackleton (1874 – 1922).
+Named after Ernest Shackleton (1874 – 1922).
 Sir Ernest Henry Shackleton was born in Ireland, graduated from Dulwich College and is hailed as one of the greatest explorers of the 20th century.
 Known for his great leadership and perseverance, Shackleton led a Trans-Antarctic Expedition in 1915 that met disaster when his ship, the Endurance, became trapped in the polar ice.
 Shackleton led his men to shelter and then sailed out in a small open boat (now on display at Dulwich College London) to seek help.
 He returned and rescued his crew, all of whom survived the ordeal.

-Named for Yung Wing (1828 – 1912).
+Named after Yung Wing (1828 – 1912).
 When Yung Wing, also known as Rong Hong (容闳), graduated from Yale University in 1854, he became the first Chinese student ever to graduate from an American university.
 Born in Zhuhai, Yung Wing is commonly known as the "forefather of the modernisation of China", and his greatest achievement was to persuade the imperial Qing Court to permit the "Chinese Educational Mission".

+We are proud to share a common heritage with all the schools in the DCI network, and equally value the traditions, unique to our school, that we have created since we opened.
 Students from Nursery to Year 11 wear the school uniform.
 School uniform isn't about conformity, but reflects a long-standing tradition from the founding school and is a badge of pride and school identity.

 In 2016, we welcomed our second campus Dulwich College Shanghai Puxi in the Minhang District of Puxi.